ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 - The `ebtables -L` command only shows the `filter` table.
 To specify which table to see, you have to use the `-t` option as in `ebtables -t filter -L`.

-- My new rule appears in the bridge chain `INPUT`.
+- The new rule appears in the bridge chain `INPUT`.

 - Proxmox VE also has its own rules in ebtables, see the `PVEFW-FORWARD` and `PVEFW-FWBR-OUT` rule chains.